TyGuy60401/ECE3710/project1/project_notes.md

 # Notes for the project

+Unfortunately, when I was writing the code I did not have the schematic in front of me and I did not realize which LEDs were tied to which ends of the output, so often when it says moving right or moving left it's actually wrong.
+Unfortunately, I don't know when it is wrong, so you might need to test each time it says what it's doing to actually know which side it's referring to.

 ## commit bd1243
 "I think I got the mashing problem fixed but need to check for bugs"